kallaway/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 109, April 30, 2017

+**Today's Progress:** Started reading about and building some Django-REST-Framework stuff.
+I also worked on some FCC Javascript challenges.

+**Thoughts:** I found what I needed for my HOLD API.
+I will have to scrap what I have I think, but DRF is really cool and useful.
+Worked some more on Free Code Camp.
+I want to get my Front-end cert before day 200.
+I need to create a log of my projects and progress and publish it somewhere.
+Particularly, against the Advanced Beginner Challenge.

+**Tutorials:** Lightwieght Django: Django REST Framework.

+**Reading:** Lightweight Django.

+**Time:** 4 hours.

+**Link(s) to work:** [Free Code Camp](https://www.freecodecamp.com/larrytooley)

 ### Day 108, April 29, 2017

 **Today's Progress:** Worked on Django Class Based Views in the morning and Webpack configuration in the evening.